jeanpaze/set-CSS-Filter/README.md

 setCSSFilter( image, { progress:1, filter:"opacity", start:100, end:0 } );
 ```

 That filter applying is cumulative, so you can set multiples filters at the same time.
-If you want to remove a filter, you need to call again changing the 'start' and 'end' params.
+If you want to remove filter, you need to call again changing the 'start' and 'end' params.

-You can call during an updating tween as this TimelineMax example:
+You can call during a updating tween as this TimelineMax example:

 ``` html
 var progressEase = { value:0 };